AdilhanKaikenov/JavaScript_Basics/js_step_21 (Fetch API)/README.md

 Similar functionality was previously achieved using XMLHttpRequest.
 Fetch is the best alternative that can be easily used by other technologies.

+(!)
+The most important thing to understand is that fetch works on promises and we can also make a chain of then() calls, which in fact are callbacks.

 ```js
 fetch('http://example.com/movies.json')
     .then((response) => {